haseebeqx/haseebeqx/README.md

 ## 🔍 I'm currently looking for new opportunities

-I'm open to new freelance or full-time roles.
+I'm open to new freelance or full-time roles (Remote - Global, Onsite - India/UAE ).
 Feel free to reach out to me.

 You can use this [Contact form](https://forms.gle/Vo2B6hRXvhmDMSJo9) or connect with me on [LinkedIn](https://www.linkedin.com/in/haseeb-a-45590868/).